ben-xD/dotfiles-macos/README.md

 echo "Getting files"
 cf checkout
 ```
-- If you get an errors (like `files would be overwritten by checkout`), see https://www.atlassian.com/git/tutorials/dotfiles"
+- If you get an errors (like `files would be overwritten by checkout`), see https://www.atlassian.com/git/tutorials/dotfiles
-- "Run `.config/dotfiles/setup.sh` and follow its instructions.
+- Run `.config/dotfiles/setup.sh` and follow its instructions.
 For more info, read the script.

 ### Making changes
 - Make changes to any config